 - The lottery is done in the school office by the office assistant.
 In attendance at the drawing are the office manager, administrator and parent volunteer coordinator.
 For the large kindergarten drawing in late January, other parents currently present in the building are invited to attend.

 - Students are drawn from the lottery for other grade levels for the following school year beginning in May.
-The process allows each family two weeks to make their decision.
+The process allows each family five days to make their decision.
 The process continues until all positions are filled – which may continue into August.

 - The number of students in the lottery pool varies from year to year with the highest number at the kindergarten and primary levels.
 Due to bigger class size we do each year add students at the first and fourth grades and a few to our middle school.
 Over 90% of our students remain at Madrona K-8.